 A Quick Guide to EIGRP Configuration with Stub Routing

 The EIGRP stub routing feature improves network stability, security, and reduces resource utilization.
 Stub routing is commonly used in only hub-and-spoke network topologies.
 In a hub-and-spoke network, one or more end (stub) networks are connected to a remote device (the spoke) that is connected to one or more distribution devices (the hub).
-Today, we'll take a look at configuring EIGRP configuration with Stub Routing and share a tool to test your networking capabilities!
+Today, we'll take a look at configuring EIGRP configuration with Stub Routing.

 When using the EIGRP stub routing feature, you need to configure the distribution and remote device to use EIGRP and configure only the remote device as a stub.
 Only specified routes are propagated from the remote (stub) device.
 The stub device responds to all queries for summaries, connected routes, redistributed static routes, external routes, and internal routes with the message “inaccessible.”
 A device that is configured as a stub will send a special peer information packet to all neighboring devices to report its status as a stub device.